philipturner/molecular-renderer/Documentation/tests.md

 ## Acceleration Structure

 Simple test that the ray tracing acceleration structure works correctly, with no bugs in the DDA.
 Tests a 9827-atom cube.
-Ambient occlusion is enabled with default settings.
+Ambient occlusion is enabled and uses default settings.
 Alternates between the following camera distances at three-second intervals: 6.54 nm, 20 nm, 50 nm.

 ## MM4 Energy Minimization